Using the Radio Shack at OH73ELK

 The following antennas are available:

-As mentioned before, every time you stop working, please turn off the general switch.
+As mentioned before, every time you stop working, please turn off the green button of the general switch.
 This also switches the antennas to ground!
 This is very important for protection against static electricity and thunderstorm hazards.
-If you stay during summer when thunderstorms are possible, please carefully disconnect the antenna from the SWR and POWER Meter upon departure or during thunderstorms.
+If you stay during summer when thunderstorms are possible, please carefully disconnect the antenna from the SWR and POWER Meter during thunderstorms and upon departure.